Lerøy Seafood Group ASA

 Transparency - Progress Against Commitment

-The company verifies all ProTerra certified soy through a third party, DNV.
-It also responded to the CDP Forests questionnaire in 2022.
+The company has fulfilled its commitment to source only deforestation-free soy, with all soy from Brazil being ProTerra certified and verified as deforestation-free by a third party, DNV.
+It also completed the CDP Forests questionnaire in 2023.

 1.25/1.25